syncfusion-content/xamarin-docs/Xamarin/SfSchedule/monthview.md

 `AppointmentDisplayMode` support applicable only for XForms UWP(Desktop) platform.

 ![](monthview_images/appointmentdisplay.png)

+### Month Appointment display count
+AppointmentDisplayCount value used to define the maximum number of the appointment to be displayed in a month cell in month view.
+If AppointmentDisplayCount value is 1 and the month cell have more than 1 appointments, single appointment will be displayed and remaining appointments in month cell will be displayed as more appointments.
+By clicking more option schedule navigate to day view by default.

+#### Disable navigation to DayView
+You can disable the navigation to dayview by triggering the CellTappedEvent and set the argument CancelNavigation value as true.
+For, ensuring whether you was tapped month cell or more appointments  using IsMoreAppointments argument.

+monthViewSettings.AppointmentDisplayCount = 1;
+monthViewSettings.AppointmentDisplayMode = AppointmentDisplayMode.Appointment;
+schedule.CellTapped += Schedule_CellTapped;
+private void Schedule_CellTapped(object sender, CellTappedEventArgs e) {
+	var appointments = e.IsMoreAppointments;
+	e.CancelNavigation = true;
+}

 ## Month InlineView
 You can use [ShowAppointmentsInline](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~ShowAppointmentsInline.html) bool property in `SfSchedule` to enable / disable the month inline view, by setting `ShowAppointmentsInline` property as `true` you can view the Appointments in the specific date.